Develawpers/monday_coding_lunches/lunch_5/ASSIGNMENTS.md

 ## track 1

 Write a python script that uses three different functions to:
-- ask a user their name
+- ask a user their age
 - ask a user their date of birth
 - calculate their age in days